maurizioorani/QuizMasterPro/README.md

 ## 📖 Usage Guide

 ### Step 1: Configure Settings
-- **Smart Model Selection**: Choose from available Ollama models in the sidebar
+- **Embedding Model Selection**: Choose from available OpenAI models in the sidebar for document processing
+  - ⚡ OpenAI API key required in .env file
+  - ⭐ **Recommended**: Use `gpt-4.1-nano` or `gpt-4o-mini` for best embedding results

+- **Quiz Generation Model Selection**: Choose from available OpenAI or Ollama models
-  - ✅ Models marked as "(Local)" are already downloaded
+  - ✅ Ollama models marked as "Local" are already downloaded
-  - 📥 Models marked as "(Pull needed)" will be automatically downloaded
+  - 📥 Ollama models marked as "To be pulled" will be automatically downloaded
+  - ⚡ OpenAI models require API key
   - ⭐ **Recommended**: Use `mistral:7b`, `qwen2.5:7b`, or `gemma2:9b` for best quiz generation

 - **Automatic Model Management**: Simply select any model - QuizMaster will handle the rest
-- **Connection Testing**: Use "Test Ollama Connection" to verify setup
+- **Connection Testing**: Use "Test Ollama" button to verify local model connections
-- **Configure Concept Extraction**: Enable/disable advanced AI concept extraction
-  - ✅ **Enabled**: Extracts Key Definitions, Important Facts, and Main Ideas for better quiz quality
-  - ⚡ **Disabled**: Faster processing without concept analysis
 - Configure quiz settings:
   - Number of questions (1-20)
   - Difficulty level (Easy/Medium/Hard)